-- Q5.
-If the SBR/ SIBR can change, and that affects the interest rate on a loan, what about the spread above the SBR/ SIBR?
-Are banks allowed to change the spread during the loan/ financing tenure? - A5.
-Banks are not allowed to increase the spread above the SBR/SIBR during your loan/ financing tenure, unless there is a change in your credit risk profile (for example if you fail to pay your loan repayments). - Q6.
-Why is the spread above the SBR/ SIBR larger than the spread above the BR/ IBR?
-Am I being charged more given the larger spread above SBR/ SIBR? - A6.
-You are not being charged more just because the spread is larger.
-This can be seen from the "effective lending/financing rate (ELR/EFR)", which is the interest rate charged on the loan.
-If the ELR/EFR is the same, you are not charged more. - However, as the SBR/ SIBR is linked solely to the OPR for all banks, individual banks will take into account their specific business or funding costs in the spread instead, which are different across banks. - After you have entered into a loan contract, banks are not allowed to increase the spread during the tenure of the loan, except when a borrower's credit risk profile changes.
-In comparison, currently, a bank may change its Base Rate because of changes in its funding costs, and this is less transparent to borrowers. - Q7.
-If I have a BR/IBR- or BLR/BFR-based loan, would it be affected by a change in the SBR/ SIBR? - A7.
+- 1. You are not being charged more just because the spread is larger.
+This can be seen from the "effective lending/financing rate (ELR/EFR)", which is the interest/profit rate charged on the loan/financing.
+If the ELR/EFR is the same, you are not charged more. - 2.
+However, as the SBR/ SIBR is linked solely to the OPR for all banks, individual banks will take into account their specific business or funding costs in the spread instead, which are different across banks. - 3.
+After you have entered into a loan/financing contract, banks are not allowed to increase the spread during the tenure of the loan/financing, except when a borrower's/customer's credit risk profile changes.
+In comparison, currently, a bank may change its Base Rate because of changes in its funding costs, and this is less transparent to borrowers/customers. - Q7.
+If I have a BR/IBR- or BLR/BFR-based loan/financing, would it be affected by a change in the SBR/ SIBR? - A7.
 Yes.
 Both BR/IBR and BLR/BFR will move exactly in tandem with the SBR/ SIBR.
 This means that for any change to the SBR/ SIBR, following a change in the OPR, banks will adjust the BLR/BFR and BR/IBR by the same amount of change in the SBR/ SIBR. - Q8.
 How long does it take for banks to adjust the SBR/ SIBR, BR/ IBR and BLR/ BFR after a change in the OPR? - A8.
 Bank Negara Malaysia requires banks to adjust the SBR/ SIBR, BR/ IBR and BLR/ BFR by the same amount as the OPR within 7 working days from the date of the OPR change. - Q9.
-Would my loan instalment be affected when there is a change in the SBR/ SIBR, BR/ IBR and BLR/ BFR? - A9.
+Would my loan/financing instalment be affected when there is a change in the SBR/ SIBR, BR/ IBR and BLR/ BFR? - A9.
 Yes.
-When the SBR/ SIBR, BR/ IBR and BLR/ BFR are reduced, banks will reduce your loan instalment amount.
-Similarly, if they are increased, banks will increase your loan instalment amount.

-- If the change in your instalment amount is less than RM10 per month, some banks may keep your instalment amount unchanged, and then adjust the loan tenure or final repayment amount accordingly.
-Your bank is required to inform you in such cases and provide you with details on how this might affect your loan tenure or overall interest costs where relevant.
+When the SBR/ SIBR, BR/ IBR and BLR/ BFR are reduced, banks will reduce your loan/financing instalment amount.
+Similarly, if they are increased, banks will increase your loan/financing instalment amount. - If the change in your instalment amount is less than RM10 per month, some banks may keep your instalment amount unchanged, and then adjust the loan/financing tenure or final repayment/payment amount accordingly.
+Your bank is required to inform you in such cases and provide you with details on how this might affect your loan/financing tenure or overall interest/profit costs where relevant.

-- Q10.
-When my loan instalment amount is revised, will the bank inform me? - A10.
-Bank Negara Malaysia requires banks to inform borrowers on any revisions to their loan instalment amount at least 7 calendar days before the new instalment amount is due for payment.
-Banks may communicate to borrowers via mail or electronic means (e.g. SMS, emails) - Q11.
-What happens if a borrower cannot meet the higher loan/ financing instalment amount when the SBR/ SIBR, BR/ IBR or BLR/ BFR are increased? - A11.
-A borrower who is facing financial difficulty in repaying the new, higher instalment amount can request to maintain the original instalment amount.
+Q10.
+When my loan/financing instalment amount is revised, will the bank inform me?

+A10.
+Bank Negara Malaysia requires banks to inform borrowers/customers on any revisions to their loan/financing instalment amount at least 7 calendar days before the new instalment amount is due for payment.
+Banks may communicate to borrowers/customers via mail or electronic means (e.g. SMS, emails)

+Q11.
+What happens if a borrower/customer cannot meet the higher loan/ financing instalment amount when the SBR/ SIBR, BR/ IBR or BLR/ BFR are increased?

+- A11.
+A borrower/customer who is facing financial difficulty in repaying/paying the new, higher instalment amount can request to maintain the original instalment amount.
 The loan/ financing account may be classified as 'rescheduled and restructured'.
-The bank will inform the borrower on such classification and its implications, including: - increase in the total cost of borrowing; - extension / addition to the loan/ financing tenure; - when to repay the additional interest amount, if any.
+The bank will inform the borrower/customer on such classification and its implications, including: - increase in the total cost of borrowing/financing; - extension / addition to the loan/ financing tenure; - when to repay/pay the additional interest/profit amount, if any.